Erica x darleyensis

 Taller heaths can be used as screens.
 All attract bees.

-Grows 1 ft. tall 2 ft. wide, and is covered with pink or white flowers in winter and spring.'Darley Dale'
+This hybrid grows to 1 ft. tall 2 ft. wide, and is covered with pink or white flowers in winter and spring and has medium green foliage.
+It is represented by several excellent varieties.‘Darley Dale’

-Bushy, to 14 in. high and 2 ft. wide, this heath has dark bronze green foliage.
-Magenta-red flowers appear in winter and early spring.'Silberschmelze' ('Mediterranean White')
+Spreading vigorous plant that grows to 14 in. high and 2 ft. wide; has dark bronze-green foliage.
+Magenta flowers appear in winter and early spring.‘Silberschmelze’